KohaILS/koha-manual-zh-cn/source/opac.rst

 device (using a QR code).

-Another option that will appear on this right hand side bar, if a library is allowing purchase suggestions (see the :ref:`suggestions` system preference), is the ability to 'Suggest for Purchase'.
+Another option that will appear on this right hand side bar, if a library is allowing purchase suggestions (see the :ref:`suggestion` system preference), is the ability to 'Suggest for Purchase'.
 Clicking this link will bring the user to the :ref:`purchase suggestion form<purchase-suggestions-opac-label>` to fill out.